 OPEN SWIM Tuesday – Sunday 2:00 PM – 8:00 PM.
 Lifeguards on duty.
 Meets State requirements for use by resident patrons and non-resident patrons.
 All patrons must leave the pool area before and after Open Swim times due to opening and closing procedures.
 During Open Swim the registration desk will be manned.
 All swim center patrons must sign in at the desk, show their release card and identification.

-Open Swim (lifeguards on duty) will begin Memorial Day weekend on Saturday, May 23rd and will run through Labor Day (Monday, September 7th).
+Open Swim (lifeguards on duty) will begin Memorial Day weekend and will run through Labor Day.
 After Labor Day the pool will continue to be open for Resident Swim through Friday, October 31st.

 SWIM CENTER IS CLOSED ON MONDAYS.